Martiusweb/asynctest/doc/asynctest.case.rst

               unregistered  (with ``remove_reader()`` or ``remove_writer()``)
               before the end of the test.

+            * ``active_handles``: disabled by default, checks that there is not scheduled callback left to be executed on the loop at the end of the test.
+The helper :func:`~asynctest.helpers.exhaust_callbacks()` can help to give a chance to the loop to run pending callbacks.

         The decorator of a method has a greater priority than the decorator of a class.
 When :func:`~asynctest.fail_on` decorates a class and one of its methods with conflicting arguments, those of the class are